materialsproject/pymatgen/docs/index.rst

 pymatgen
 ========

-Pymatgen is the python library that powers the Materials Project (http://www.materialsproject.org).
-These are some of the main features:
+Pymatgen (python materials genomics) is the python library that powers the Materials Project (http://www.materialsproject.org).
+These are some of the main
+features:

 1. Highly flexible classes for the representation of Element, Site, Structure objects.
 2. Extensive io capabilities to manipulate many VASP input and output files